astorm/pestle/docs/pestle-generate.md

     $ pestle.phar your-command-name
     Hello Sailor

-Congradulations, you just created your first pestle program.
+Congratulations, you just created your first pestle program.

 ## Anatomy of a Pestle Program